Dirac-harmonic maps with trivial index: Introduction

 \begin{prop}[\cite{yang2009structure}] There is no coupled Dirac-harmonic map from the $2$-sphere into a compact Riemann surface. \end{prop}

 In general, we can give two different sufficient conditions to guarantee the homotopy invariance of $\mathcal{I}$.

 \begin{thm} Suppose that $M$ is an even dimensional spin Riemannian manifold and $(N,i)$ is a K\"ahler manifold.
-If one of the following holds: \begin{itemize} \item[(1)]the complex spinor bundle $(\Sigma M, i_1)$ over $M$ admits a commuting real structure $j$, i.e.
+If one of the following holds: \begin{itemize} \item[(1)]the complex spinor bundle $(\Sigma M, i_1)$ over $M$ admits a commuting real structure $j$, i.e. a real structure ($ j^2=id_{\Sigma M}, \ ji_1=-i_1j$) commutes with Clifford multiplication and $N$ is hyperK\"ahler; \item[(2)] the complex spinor bundle $\Sigma M$ over $M$ admits a commuting quaternionic structure $j_1$ and there exists a parallel real structure $j_2$ on $T_{1,0}N$, i.e.